Walter Liggett: Murder

 Soon after, at six p.m on the evening of December 9, 1935, Walter Liggett was slain in a drive by shooting with a Thompson submachine gun, as he stepped out of his car, groceries in his hand, in the lane behind their apartment in Minneapolis.
 His wife Edith and daughter Marda were in the car only a few feet away and witnessed his death.
 Weeping and saying that she would never forget his grinning face, Mrs. Liggett picked Blumenfeld out of a police lineup as her husband's killer.
 Three other witnesses also identified Blumenfeld as the shooter.

 Trial

 In a trial which made worldwide headlines, Mrs. Liggett and the three other witnesses testified that Blumenfeld was the shooter.
-The car from which the shots were fired was tracked down and found to be owned by Meyer Schuldberg.
-Despite this and considerable other evidence, Blumenfeld was acquitted.
-No one else was ever charged and Blumenfeld remained a major organized crime figure and was only successfully prosecuted during the Eisenhower and Kennedy Administrations.
-He died of heart disease in 1981.
+The car from which the shots were fired was tracked down and found to be owned by A. Z. Syndicate associate Meyer Schuldberg.